ComunidadAylas/vorbis-rs/README.md

 "Revised" License (`LICENSE` or https://opensource.org/licenses/BSD-3-Clause), which is the same permissive license used by the upstream projects.

+## Contribution license

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in vorbis_rs by you shall be licensed as above, without any additional terms or conditions.

 # ✨ Contributing

 This repository started as an ad-hoc solution to address the needs of a Rust